How to Write the NYU Supplemental Essay (with an Example!) [UPDATED FOR 2024-2025]

 How do you write NYU’s supplemental essay, Lisa?
 What are they asking for?
 I don’t know where to start!

-Considering that NYU’s supplemental essay from last year was one of the essays that I got asked about the most last year (along with the Stanford roommate essay), I’ve put together this guide to help you as you start tackling this challenging new essay.
+Year-in and year-out, the NYU supplemental essay is one of the supplemental essays I get asked about most often (along with the Stanford roommate essay), so I’ve put together this guide to help you as you start tackling this challenging new essay.

 Do I have to Write the NYU Supplemental Essay?